How to build a cash flow plan that drives confident financial decisions (like a GPS for finance)

 3-Step method to create a reliable cash flow plan

-Organise income and expenses into consistent categories — for example: customer receipts, salary payments, inventory purchases, tax refunds, and software subscriptions.
+Organize income and expenses into consistent categories — for example: customer receipts, salary payments, inventory purchases, tax refunds, and software subscriptions.
 Then total the amounts by category for each month and input them into a simple cash flow table (use Excel, a planning tool, or cash management software ).
+Make sure to collect data from relevant bank accounts and legal entities.

 You can then calculate your: